VIII. Time Off/Leaves of Absence

 All regular full-time and regular part-time employees.
 This policy does not apply to participants in collective bargaining agreements.

-New employees accrue vacation from date of hire but are not eligible to take vacation until completing three months of service.
+New employees accrue vacation from date of hire and are eligible to use those hours as soon as they are accrued.

 An employee on unpaid leave, including time loss under worker's compensation, does not accrue vacation time.